liangsusan-git/AV-NeRF/README.md

 ### RWAVS Dataset
 We provide the Real-World Audio-Visual Scene (RWAVS) Dataset.
 1. The dataset can be downloaded from the Hugging Face repository: https://huggingface.co/datasets/susanliang/RWAVS.

+2. After you download the dataset, you can decompress the `RWAVS_Release.zip`.
+    ```
+    unzip RWAVS_Release.zip
+    cd release/
+    ```

-2. The data is organized with the following directory structure.
+3. The data is organized with the following directory structure.
     ```
     ./release/
     ├── 1